Favorite so far. Great anytime! Yummy and sweet and refreshing. — 8 years ago

 $13

-So good.
-Probably my favorite Cabernet so far. — 10 years ago
+By far my favorite wine!
+Bright cherries delicious! — 10 years ago

 I'm going to come clean, I'm not a huge Caymus fan.
 It's by no means a bad wine - far from it - but I've always felt they blend their Cab with too much Zin.
 I could be wrong on that account, but I don't think I am.
 Still, a nice brooding nose of dark red and blue fruit, with a touch of candied fruit and wet earth. — 10 years ago